kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ## Why a Provisioning Request is not created?

-If your job does not create a corresponding Provisioning Request try checking following requirements:
+If Kueue didn't create a Provisioning Request for your job, try checking the following requirements:

-### Ensure the Kueue's controller manager enables the `ProvisioningACC` feature gate
+### a.
+Ensure the Kueue's controller manager enables the `ProvisioningACC` feature gate

 Run the following command to check whether your Kueue's controller manager has enabled the `ProvisioningACC` feature gate: